-Field Description Redundant Servers - C Only available for Server 1 redundant server(s).
+Field Description Redundant Servers - C Redundant Servers - Only available for Server 1 redundant server(s).
 Transpo nfigured, whenever a report is sent to server 1, an identical report is sent to any configured ort/SNF configuration settings do not apply to redundant servers.
 Commands from redundant soriginate from port 17335.
 The redundant servers can be a local host or a remote server or via a VPN tunnel.
 Redundant Server 1 IP Address IP address or FQDN of the first redundant server Redundant Server 1 Port number of the first redundant server Port Number The port number can be the same as or different from that of other servers.
 Redundant Server 2 IP Address IP address or FQDN of the second redundant server Redundant Server 2 Port number of the second redundant server Port Number The port number can be the same as or different from that of other servers.
-Minimum Report Time (secs) Specifies the minimum time (in seconds) between partial reports or grouped packets being sent You can also use an AT Command to set this value.
-For more information, see PPMINTIME on page 533.
-Transport/Store and F orward (SNF) accommodate periods when the AirLink gateway is outside the area of mobile network le to reach the report server.
-Reports are stored and then "forwarded" in a combined packet le to contact the server.

-when the device is again able to contact the server.

-There are four Location servers and five Events Reporting servers.
-Each server has its own buffer and can store a maximum of 395 reports.
-The maximum length of each report is 255 bytes.
-Note that this is separate from any SNF done by AAF applications, including the AirLink Vehicle Telemetry Application (AVTA).

-SNF for Unreliable Mode

-Store and Forward causes location reports to be stored if the AirLink gateway goes out of network coverage.
+Minimum Report Time Specifies the minimum time (in seconds) between partial reports or grouped packet sent You can also use an AT Command to set this value.
+For more information, see PPMINTIME on page 512.
+Transport/Store and Fo orward (SNF) accommodate periods when the AirLink router is outside the area of mobile network coverage in the report server.
+Reports are stored and then "forwarded" in a combined packet when the act the server. maximum of 395 reports.
+The vers and five Events Reporting servers.
+Each server has its own buffer and can store a e maximum length of each report is 255 bytes.
+Note that this is separate from any SNF done and the AirLink Vehicle Telemetry Application (AVTA).
+SNF for Unreliable Mode Store and Forward causes location reports to be stored if the AirLink router goes out of network coverage.
 Once the device/vehicle is in coverage the stored location reports are sent to the server.
-Options are:
+Ontions are: